Do you ever ask, “What if”?

 A friend of my mom’s had a family friend whose son was a fairly successful dancer and choreographer (he had appeared, for example, in the film version of “Music Man” and had won numerous awards and recognitions for his work).
 I was told that he was one who might be able to provide some valuable connections.
 He was currently living in Malibu and had conveyed that he would be more than happy to get together and help lead me in the right direction.

-On the plane to California I happened to sit next to someone who, after extended conversation, invited me to visit him at his home in Dana Point and offered not only work (he was a successful real estate agent), but a place to live if I decided to stay out there and needed at least temporary lodging.
-Later I came to realize there were ulterior motives that I wasn’t quite ready to deal with, which, shall we say, brought that opportunity to a screeching halt.
+On the plane to California I happened to sit next to someone who, after extended conversation, invited me to visit their home and offered not only work but a place to stay if I decided to stay out there and needed at least temporary lodging.
+It was certainly an offer worth considering.

 A few days after arriving in California, I made my way up to L.A. and met with my connection at Malibu.
 It was a great visit.
 Jack was staying at the home of legendary choreographer Onna White, who was currently away at Disney Studios working on choreography for the film “Pete’s Dragon”.
 While chatting with Jack in Ms. White’s living room, I happened to notice a gold statue toward the top of some book shelves.
 I said, “That almost looks like an Academy Award.”
 Jack said, “It is.
 It’s the Oscar that Onna won for her work on the film version of “Oliver”.
 It was only the second Oscar ever awarded for choreography, and Ms. White had been the first woman to receive it.